Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Symplectic invariants in the case

-\begin{proof} One could check these claims directly, but this would not give any insight on how to obtain these coordinates, hence we describe the general method.
-The idea is to find a basis of $T_{m_0} M$ in which the matrix $A = \Omega^{-1} d^2H(m_0)$ (see the proof of Proposition \ref{prop:focus} for notation) becomes
+see the proof of Proposition \ref{prop:focus}.
+However, this would not give any insight on how to obtain these coordinates, hence we describe the general method.
+The idea is to find a basis of $T_{m_0} M$ in which the matrix $A = \Omega^{-1} d^2H(m_0)$ (again, see the proof of Proposition \ref{prop:focus} for notation) becomes